 The purpose of the Ramsey Library Community Author Award at UNC Asheville is to offer time and resources to a member of the writing community in Western North Carolina to produce creative work that can be shared with the university community.
 The award will provide a year-long residency in Ramsey Library, with a courtesy faculty appointment, that will provide a library study carrel and other campus resources.
 This award is designed to promote a connection between the literary community of western North Carolina and UNC Asheville, culminating in an opportunity for the Community Author to showcase his or her work at a campus reading at the end of the residency period.
-The award will alternate between prose and poetry/drama each year.

 The recipient will receive the following:

 • a private research carrel in Ramsey Library